amirmalakie/amirmalakie/README.md

 Here are some notable projects I have worked on during my programming journey:
 - Project 1: Tourism platform.
 - Project 2: The platform for identifying the driver's behavior and physical condition
-- Project 3: Implementation of value-added services with Irancell and Mobile first operators in Iran.
+- Project 3: Implementation of value-added services with Irancell and Hamraheaval in Iran.
 - Project 4: DovizPanell.

 ## Contact